 Derived expense loop

 A loop on a derived expense budget line occurred in the past when the budget line uses its parent budget line to calculate a derived expense.
-This action is no longer allowed in Sage Intacct Budgeting and Planning.
+This action is no longer allowed in Sage Intacct Planning (SIP).
 However, it can still appear on budgets created in older versions, resulting in a loop notification.

 Employee type per headcount loop